meteor/react-tutorial/tutorial/simple-todos/04-update-and-remove.md

 title: "4: Update and Remove"
 ---

-Up until now we have only inserted documents into our collection.
-Let's take a look at how we can update and remove them by interacting with the user interface.
+Up until now you have only inserted documents into our collection.
+Let's take a look at how you can update and remove them by interacting with the user interface.

 ## 4.1: Add Checkbox

-First, we need to add a `<checkbox>` element to our `Task` component.
+First, you need to add a `checkbox` element to your `Task` component.

 > Be sure to add the `readOnly` attribute since we are not using `onChange` to update the state.

 > We also have to force our `checked` prop to a `boolean` since React understands that an `undefined` value as inexistent, therefore causing the component to switch from uncontrolled to a controlled one.

-> You are also invited to experient and see how the app behaves for learning purposes.
+> You are also invited to experiment and see how the app behaves for learning purposes.

+You also want to receive a callback, a function that will be called when the checkbox is clicked.

 `imports/ui/Task.jsx`
 ```js